It’s finally feeling like summer in eastern Washington State, which means gardening, swimming in lakes and rivers, BBQs, and bugs.

 Of course, there are a variety of things we can use topically to keep mosquitoes at bay.

-In this newsletter we are going to show you how to make an herbal bug repellant spray using yarrow.
+We are going to show you how to make an herbal bug repellant spray using yarrow.

 Yarrow grows abundantly all over the world and has a multitude of uses, ranging from first aid to colds and flus.